Living with Frailty

 Your loved one or carer is welcome to attend too.

-How do I access the Living Well Frailty Programme?
+How do I access the Living Well service?

 You can self-refer to St Barnabas House hospice care, which means that you do not need a referral from a healthcare professional.

-To make a self-referral, you need to be 65 or older and be within 4-6 on the Rockwood Scale.
-Simply complete the online form.
+To make a self-referral, simply complete the online form.
 It only takes a few minutes!
 You can also ask someone to complete the form on your behalf.

 We'll then be in touch to discuss your needs and how we can help.